 Overdraft Limit – Meaning

 In general terms, your check will not bounce in case of no balance in your checking account if you have an overdraft on your checking account, but only up to the overdraft limit.
 Let’s understand this better.
 Suppose a company has a checking account balance of USD 10,000.00 and an overdraft limit of USD 5,000.00.
 So it can make payments of up to USD 15,000.00 without any difficulty.
-After its usage of overdraft limit of USD 15,000.00, it cannot withdraw any additional money and a request for any additional withdrawal will bounce.
+After its usage of the overdraft limit of USD 15,000.00, it cannot withdraw any additional money, and a request for any additional withdrawal will bounce.

 Overdraft Limit Decision Process